thomhines/cinch/README.md

 Cinch
 =====

-Simple, streamlined plugin to minimize and cache JS/CSS files.
+A simple, streamlined plugin to minimize and cache JS/CSS files.